 If you feel you have a legitimate personal injury claim, we strongly suggest you meet with a personal injury lawyer as soon as possible to discuss the strength of your case.

 In the state of North Carolina, the statute of limitations for personal injury cases gives you three years from the date of injury to go to a civil court with a personal injury lawyer and file a lawsuit.
 If your claim involves product liability, you have six years from the date you purchased the defective product to initiate any action.
 If you fail to get your lawsuit filed before the window closes, the courts will likely refuse to hear your case and you will lose your right to any benefits and compensation that might have otherwise been yours.

 While a personal injury lawyer can best help you determine the possible worth of your claim, the person who injured you could be responsible for:

 What will it cost to file a personal injury claim?

-How do I begin filing a claim?
+How do I begin filing a personal injury claim?

 Don’t miss your opportunity to file a personal injury claim.
 First, speak with a personal injury lawyer as soon as possible so you can learn how strong a case you have.

-Make a point to write down everything you remember about the injury or the accident, including the names and phone numbers of any witnesses, law officers and insurance company representatives.
+Make a point to write down everything you remember about the injury or the accident, including the names and phone numbers of any witnesses, law officers, and insurance company representatives.

-Also, make sure you talk with a personal injury lawyer before making any written or verbal statements an insurance company.
+Also, make sure you talk with a personal injury lawyer before making any written or verbal statements to an insurance company.